 PoE cameras excel in scenarios requiring:

-- Mission-critical reliability for safety applications
+Mission-critical dependability for safety applications

-- Consistent high-quality video for incident investigation
+Dependable high-quality video for incident investigation

-- Long cable runs in large facilities
+Long cable runs in large facilities

-- Centralized power management for simplified maintenance
+Centralized power management for simplified maintenance

-- Maximum security for sensitive areas
+Enhanced security for sensitive areas

 When WiFi Cameras Make Sense